Helios113/deep_nano/content/authors/admin/_index.md

 - Group Leader
 ---

-I am a [Professor of Nanoelectronics](https://www.gla.ac.uk/schools/engineering/staff/vihargeorgiev/#) and the Leader of the **DeepNano Group** at University of Glasgow.
-I have more than 10 years of experience of developing numerical solvers and machine learning methods that are used for modelling and simulations of various semiconductor devices, such as nanowire transistors, tunnelling FETs, molecular flash memories and bio-sensors not only on IV and III-V semiconductor but also molecules, carbon nanotubes and Josephson’s junctions.
+Vihar is a [Professor of Nanoelectronics](https://www.gla.ac.uk/schools/engineering/staff/vihargeorgiev/#) and the Leader of the **DeepNano Group** at University of Glasgow.
+He has more than 10 years of experience of developing numerical solvers and machine learning methods that are used for modelling and simulations of various semiconductor devices, such as nanowire transistors, tunnelling FETs, molecular flash memories and bio-sensors not only on IV and III-V semiconductor but also molecules, carbon nanotubes and Josephson’s junctions.

-For more information please see my [University of Glasgow profile](https://www.gla.ac.uk/schools/engineering/staff/vihargeorgiev/#).
+For more information please see his [University of Glasgow profile](https://www.gla.ac.uk/schools/engineering/staff/vihargeorgiev/#).